d3datadevelopment/PDFDocuments/README.en.md

 ## License

 This module is distributed under the GPL v3 License.
-For more information see the ./LICENSE file.
+For more information, see the ./LICENSE file.

 Copyright by D3 Data Development (Inh.
 Thomas Dartsch)